-Every second a customer has to wait for your support team to respond is another second closer to that customer switching to a faster competitor.
+Every second a customer has to wait for your support team is another second closer to that customer switching to a faster competitor.

-In this post, we'll break down what automated customer service is as well as the best automation tools available for your team.
+This post will explain automated customer service and the best automation tools available for your team.

-Customer service teams can empower themselves by integrating customer service (CS) automation tools into their workflows.
-These tools have the ability to simplify and/or complete a rep's role responsibilities, saving them time and improving the service they provide customers.
+Teams using automated customer service empower themselves by integrating automation tools into their workflows.
+These tools simplify or complete a rep's role responsibilities, saving them time and improving customer service.

 How to Automate Customer Service

-If you want to automate customer service, you'll want to implement CS software (we'll review some options below).
-Automated customer service software can run 24/7 while completing time-consuming and redundant (yet critical) role responsibilities for reps.
+If you want to automate customer service, start with CS software (we'll review some options below).
+Automated customer service software runs 24/7 while completing time-consuming and redundant (yet critical) responsibilities for reps.

-Rather than hiring employees to work late-night shifts or requiring them to spend their time on tedious tasks such as contact data entry, CS automation technology — such as chatbots and artificial intelligence (AI) — can manage incoming service requests during your company's off-hours.
+Rather than hiring employees to work late-night shifts or requiring them to spend time on tedious tasks like data entry, CS automation technology — such as chatbots and artificial intelligence (AI) — manages incoming service requests during the company's off-hours.

-Customer service automation tools lessen some of the pressure placed on your reps and allow them to focus on relationship-building with your customers.
-Instead of having to spend time writing emails or creating tickets, reps can be troubleshooting for customers and finding solutions that will benefit them in the long run.
+Automation tools lessen the pressure on your reps and allow them to focus on relationship-building with customers.
+Instead of writing emails or creating tickets, reps troubleshoot for customers and find solutions that benefit them in the long run.

 Example of Customer Service Automation

-There are many examples of how a rep may use customer service automation but let's cover a use case to give you a better understanding of what one of these examples may look like.
+There are several examples of how reps use customer service automation.
+However, let's cover a use case to help you better understand what automated customer service may look like.

-For instance, when a customer interacts with your business (e.g. submits a form, reaches out via live chat, sends you an email), HubSpot automatically creates a ticket for you.
+For instance, when a customer interacts with your business (e.g. submits a form, reaches out via live chat, or sends you an email), HubSpot automatically creates a ticket.
 The ticket includes details about who it's from, the source of the message, and the right person on your team (if there is one) that the ticket should be directed to.

-Then, as a result of your rep successfully assisting the customer at hand, HubSpot automatically compiles and provides data for that ticket — this includes information about metrics like ticket volume or response time.
+Then, as a result of your rep successfully assisting the customer, HubSpot automatically compiles and provides data for that ticket — this includes information like ticket volume or response time.